-You can create PDFs from images manually with the freest software.
-However, you will quickly realize that it is a tedious task when you have hundreds or thousands of images to convert.
-That is where our PDF from Images API comes in.
+You can create PDFs from images automatically with our API.
 It allows you to automate the conversion of JPG and PNG to PDFs.
-Read on to discover why you should use our PDF from the Images API tool.
+Read on to discover why you should use our PDF from the Images API.

 PDF from Images API Benefits